Shifting sands of hardware and software in exascale quantum mechanical simulations: [H1] Increased fragmentation in the software stack

-The exascale era has reiterated the need for a more unified and standardized software stack for GPU programming.
-The fragmentation creates barriers to code portability, hinders performance optimization, and increases the development effort required for scientific applications.
-As we move forward, the community must address these challenges.
+The exascale era has reinforced the need for a more unified and standardized software stack for GPU programming.
+Fragmentation creates barriers to code portability, hinders performance optimization, and increases the development effort required for scientific applications.
+As the community moves forward, it must address these challenges.
 Initiatives like SYCL, OpenMP, and community-driven efforts like Kokkos and RAJA look promising toward achieving a more unified programming experience.
 However, vendors, developers, and researchers must collaborate closely to establish common standards and standardize a more cohesive and interoperable software ecosystem for GPU computing.